Alex-only/AlexMaxDemo_iOS/README.md

 ###  Flutter

-To import the MaxSDKAdapter.framework into the specified path `plugins/anythink_sdk/ios/ThirdPartySDK` and then install the dependencies using `pod install`
+To import the AlexMaxAdapter.framework into the specified path `plugins/anythink_sdk/ios/ThirdPartySDK` and then install the dependencies using `pod install`

 ![flutter_max](Assets/flutter_max.png)